-- (1) 1st OFFENSE: Student will receive one day of suspension and complete a vaping education course. - (2) 2nd OFFENSE: Student will receive two days of suspension and receive a non-moving citation for use/possession of tobacco/e-cigarettes/vaping devices. - (3) 3rd OFFENSE: Student will receive four days of suspension and receive a non-moving citation for use/possession of tobacco/e-cigarettes/vaping devices. - (4) Subsequent OFFENSES: Will result in suspension or expulsion and additional citations.
+- (1) 1st OFFENSE: Student will receive one day of suspension and complete a vaping education course. - (2) 2nd OFFENSE: Student will receive two days of suspension and receive a non-moving citation for use/possession of tobacco/e-cigarettes/vaping devices. - (3) 3rd OFFENSE: The student will receive four days of suspension and a non-moving citation for use/possession of tobacco, e-cigarettes, or vaping devices. - (4) Subsequent OFFENSES: Will result in suspension or expulsion and additional citations.

-\NOTE:
+NOTE:

-- (A) The numbers of violations or offenses are accumulated during any one given school year.
-All disciplinary action described above will be extended into the next school year if the violation occurs at the end of the current year. - (B) Citations are issued by law enforcement and do carry a fine payable to the court.
-Failure to pay a fine could result in loss of drivers license or denial of obtaining a drivers license.
+- (A) The number of violations or offenses are accumulated during their tenure at CMS.
+This includes if a student leaves to attend another school and returns to CMS. - (B) All disciplinary action described above will be extended into the next school year if the violation occurs at the end of the current year. - (C) Citations are issued by law enforcement and do carry a fine payable to the court.
+Failure to pay a fine could result in loss of driver's license or denial of obtaining a driver's license.
 Multiple citations could result in further action being taken by the court.